abrantesasf/sicp-abrantes-study-guide/README.md

   Hewlett-Packard employees, on 1986.
 The [MIT OpenCourseWare 6.001 uses these video lectures](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/) and provides a transcript in PDF of everything the teacher said.
   All video lectures are [available for download on the Internet Archives](https://archive.org/details/MIT_Structure_of_Computer_Programs_1986).
-* MIT OCW x Video Lectures: since the lessons available at MIT OCW are from 2005 and the video lectures from 1986, the lessons (and also the lecture notes) do not exactly match the videos.
-This creates a reasonable difficulty: you have to match the new lessons with the old videos, and this is not always obvious.
 * In the original class at MIT there were 2 recitations per week, where the students interacted with assistant teachers to solve exercises and clarify concepts of the lectures.
 Much of this stuff has been lost, but there are still